svaarala/duktape/doc/memory-management.rst

   + ``DECREF`` may free the target object and an arbitrary number of other objects whose reference count drops to zero as a result.

-  + If a finalizer is invoked, arbitrary C or Ecmascript code is executed which may have essentially arbitrary side effects, including triggering the mark-and-sweep garbage collector.
+  + If a finalizer is invoked, arbitrary C or ECMAScript code is executed which may have essentially arbitrary side effects, including triggering the mark-and-sweep garbage collector.